-On March 12, 2019, Congress designated the Mountains to Sound Greenway as a National Heritage Area.
-A National Heritage Area is defined by the National Park Service as, "a place where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes."
+On March 12, 2019, Congress designated the Mountains to Sound Greenway as an NHA.
+A National Heritage Area is defined by the NPS as, "a place where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes."
 In the Mountains to Sound Greenway NHA, the landscape is a network of river valleys and water ways, rugged peaks, deep forests and open steppe that have served as a nexus of travel and trade, migration and connection, for millennia.
 These physical attributes have defined the historical narratives and shape the culture and character of the region.